benmepham/benmepham/README.md

 ### Hi, I'm Ben 👋

-- I'm currently working as a DevOps/Platform Engineer at Global Payments.
+- I'm currently working as a Platform Engineer at Genio.
 - I'm interested in full-stack web development 💻 and infrastructure 🖧.
 - I'm passionate about open source and self hosting 🖥.
 - I enjoy tinkering with hardware as much as software.